Decision Making Using Signal Detection theory

 When we have to choose between the bus and the cab, we may have to factor in our anxiety levels, our priorities (like saving money), the weather, the risk of being late and other related factors, if we want to reach our office on time (the goal we want to achieve).
 Based on these factors alone, we might make different choices.

-This theory talks about a person's ability to identify any SIGNAL (or some sort of stimulus like sound, image, or even a goal) in the presence of NOISE(this could be distraction, our personalities, our life circumstances).
+This theory talks about a person's ability to identify any SIGNAL (or some sort of stimulus like sound, image, or even a goal) in the presence of NOISE(this could be distraction, our personalities, or our life circumstances).

 ..This can lead to four possible outcomes...

 HIT- When we are able to correctly detect a signal when it is present.
-For example; Our ability to detect a friend calling us in a crowded street from far away despite traffic and noise.
+For example, our ability to detect a friend calling us in a crowded street from far away, despite traffic and noise.

 FALSE ALARM- When we think there is a signal when there is none.
-For example: we think someone has called our name but it is a stranger shouting out a sound that sounds similar to our name.
+For example, we think someone has called our name, but it is a stranger shouting out a sound that sounds similar to our name.

 MISS - This happens when we think there is no signal even though it is present.
-For example: We misjudged that no one called our name and it was just someone from the crowd; but it indeed turned out to be our friend.
+For example, we misjudged that no one called our name, and it was just someone from the crowd, but it indeed turned out to be our friend.

-CORRECT REJECTION - This happens when we correctly choose that a signal wasn't present.
-For example: we correctly decipher that nobody called out our name in the crowded street.
+CORRECT REJECTION This happens when we correctly choose that a signal wasn't present.
+For example, we correctly decipher that nobody called out our name in the crowded street.

 How do Understand our decision-making process better?